 WALGA Note: WALGA provides this template policy as a guide for Local Governments to consider when developing or amending Policy relevant to official communications and the use of Social Media.

+Policy content that is based upon obligations embedded in legislation has been specifically identified.

-This template policy provides suggested wording only and Local Governments should consider, develop and implement policy suitable to their operational requirements.
+This template policy provides suggested wording only and Local Governments should review this policy content and consider, develop and implement policy suitable to their operational requirements.

 Remember: Policy implementation is given effect through appropriate induction, ongoing training and operational procedures that evidence Council Members and Employees have been made aware of and are accountable for their obligations and responsibilities.